 The total area of the Buffalo Region is 9 803.8 km2 (WR2012 Secondary Catchments GIS Dataset) with the predominant land cover categories being agriculture, mining and urban (Figure 14.5).
 Key towns include Newcastle (the administrative seat of Amajuba District Municipality and the fourth largest local municipality in KZN in terms of number of people (Section 2)), Dundee (the administrative seat of uMzinyathi District Municipality), Dannhauser, Utrecht and Charlestown.
-The two other key towns of Nqutu and Glencoe are on the watershed of the Buffalo Region with Nqutu being on the watershed between the Buffalo and Mfolozi Regions and Glencoe between the Buffalo and Sundays Regions are located in the uThukela primary catchment).
+The two other key towns of Nqutu and Glencoe are on the watershed of the Buffalo Region with Nqutu being on the watershed between the Buffalo and Mfolozi Regions and Glencoe between the Buffalo and Sundays Regions (both the Buffalo and Sundays Regions are located in the uThukela primary catchment).